top of page

 • It teaches kids valuable life lessons: You don't need fancy supplies to be creative, and you can create something beautiful out of anything!

-• It introduces them to the mindset and skills one need to solve real world problems to think outside the box.
+• It introduces them to the mindset and skills one needs to solve real world problems to think outside the box.
 Real world problems are never perfectly packaged for you!

 • It teaches the 'Recycling Crafter's Mindset':